Olawale29/30daysJavaScript/README.md

 4. Key Concepts: I explored code writing, comments, arithmetic, and variable usage.
 I also Learnt how to add JavaScript to web pages.
 5. Contains day 1 exercise.

+# 30 Days JavaScript Challenge - Day 2

+Day 2 includes the day2.js file and the exercise2 directory.
+During this session, I focused on understanding data types in JavaScript, covering the following concepts:

+Data Types

+- Primitive Data Types

+- Non-Primitive Data Types

+- Checking Data Types and Casting

+Numbers
+- Declaration of Number Data Types

+- Utilization of the Math Object

+Strings
+- Application of String methods

+- Handling Long Literal Strings

+- Usage of Escape Sequences in Strings

+- String Concatenation

+The exercise2 sub-directory comprises exercise.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned on day 2.